Spinal surgery and alleged medical negligence

-One of the most common causes for medical negligence is operating at the wrong level.
+One of the most common causes for medical negligence is operating at the wrong spinal level.
 Most patients have five lumbar vertebrae followed by the solid segments of the sacrum.
 About 5% of the population will have six lumbar vertebrae where one of the sacral segments is lumbarized or four lumbar vertebrae where the lowest lumbar segment is sacralized.
 This can confuse the surgeon.
 The radiographs may show the disc protrusion say at L4/5 level.
-If the fifth lumbar vertebra is sacralizred and fixed to the sacrum, the surgeon may be confused and operate at the L3/4 disc by mistake.
+If the fifth lumbar vertebrae is sacralized and fixed to the sacrum, the surgeon may be confused and operate at the L3/4 disc by mistake.
 It is imperative therefore that the surgeon adopts a safe practice to identify the operative level.
 There are two methods.
 One is to expose the sacrum in the operative field.
-It is possible to identify the solid sacrum by vision and by palpation and the work up the spine identifying each of the lower levels.
-When using a minimal exposure, the correct level can be identified radiographically on the operating table by introducing a needle down to the appropriate segment and checking the level on the radiograph.
+Iris possible to identify the solid sacrum by vision and by palpation and then work up the spine identifying each of the lower levels.
+When using a minimal exposure, the correct level can be identified radio-graphically on the operating table by introducing a needle down to the appropriate segment and checking the level on the radiograph.
 Sometime, methelene blue dye can be injected through the needle and this mark recognized when the area is exposed.
-There really is no defence for operating at the wrong level.
+There is really no defence for operating at the wrong level.

 Human error is responsible for operating on the wrong side.
-It is not defensible, but the surgeon can mistake the laterality when the patient is lying prone.
-Good practice requires a skin marker on the back identifying the side required for surgery.
+It is nor defensible, but the surgeon can mistake the laterality when the patient is lying prone.
+Good practice requires a skin marker on the back identifying the side requiring surgery.

 When carrying out a discectomy the symptomatic lesion is usually at one level.
 Not uncommonly, imaging will show protrusion at perhaps two levels, and there is then a dilemma about which one is symptomatic.
 The surgeon usually operates at the level which is compatible with the clinical features of the nerve root involved.
 It is good practice to limit the surgery to as little as possible compatible with the clinical features.

 Spinal decompression for spinal stenosis requires removal of the tight bony lamina to allow more room for the underlying nerves of the cauda equina.
 In previous years surgeons were very radical, sometimes removing the lamina of all five lumbar vertebrae.
-In the last few years, surgery has become much more conservative, frequently recommending only partial laminectomy at a selective level where stenosis is most significant.
-If decompressive surgery is too extensive, it runs the risk of the development of post-operative scar tissue causing further stenosis and also the risk of instability and post-operative back pain.
+In the last few years, surgery has become much more conservative, frequently recommending only partial laminectomy at a selected level where the stenosis is most significant.
+If decompressive surgery is too extensive, it runs the risk of the development ofpost-operative scar tissue causing further stenosis and also the risk of instability and post-operative back pain.
 However, if the decompression is too limited, the nerve roots may not be adequately decompressed.
-In addition bony ridges can develop post-operatively, tightening up the canal again.
+In addition, bony ridges can develop post-operatively, tightening up the canal again.

 Damage to nerves

 Radiographs do not usually help to confirm whether or not the screw has transgressed the pedicle because of so many overlapping shadows.
-CT scans and MRI are similarly unhelpful because the metal scatters images and impairs good definition.
+CT scans and MRl are similarly unhelpful because the metal scatters the images and impairs good definition.
 Nerve root damage as a result of a pedicle screw is a clinical diagnosis which can sometimes be difficult.
-Nerve root pain can be present post-operatively because of mechanical disturbance to a nerve root during an associated decompression.
-The spinal mechanics may have been slightly altered, compressing the nerve root, and it is sometimes difficult to be confident that a pedicle screw is responsible.
-If a screw has completely transfixed a root then surgical removal of the screw is not likely to significantly affect the symptoms.
+Nerve root pain can be present postoperatively because of mechanical disturbance to a nerve root during an associated decompression.
+The spinal mechanics may have been slightly altered, compressing the nerve root, and it is sometime difficult to be confident that a pedicle screw is responsible.
+If a screw has completely transfixed a root then surgical removal of the screw is nor likely to significantly affect the symptoms.
 If, however, the nerve root is being irritated or contused by the screw, the removal will be beneficial.
-The surgeon tends to re-operate because of a high level of suspicion and sometimes is rewarded with a relief of the symptoms.
+The surgeon tends to re-operate because of a high level of suspicion and sometime is rewarded with a relief of the symptoms.
 On other occasions permanent damage will have resulted from this misfortune.
-Although the surgeon can not reasonably be blamed for this problem, the patient should be warned pre-operatively that there is a slight risk of nerve damage when pedicle screws are to be inserted.
+Although the surgeon can not reasonably be blamed for this problem, the patient should be warned pre-operarively that there is a slight risk of nerve damage when pedicle screws are to be inserted.